-Bambarra Beach is a beautiful and long coast that found on the central north coast of Middle Caicos.
-This beach is on an extensive and shallow bay, so the water here is calm, clear, and a little warmer than surrounding coasts.
+Bambarra Beach is a beautiful and long coast found on the central north coast of Middle Caicos.
+This beach is on an extensive and shallow bay, so the water here is calm, clear, and a little warmer than on the surrounding coasts.

-There’s no decent snorkelling near Bambarra Beach.
-See North and Middle Caicos Snorkelling for location and reef information.
+There’s no decent snorkeling near Bambarra Beach.
+See North and Middle Caicos Snorkeling for location and reef information.

-Visitors to Bambarra Beach may feel tempted to walk out through the shallow water to Pelican Cay, but be aware that it’s almost half a mile (.8 km) off the coast.
-It’s definitely possible to wade out, yet it’ll likely take longer than expected.
+Visitors to Bambarra Beach may feel tempted to walk out through the water to Pelican Cay, but be aware that it’s almost half a mile (0.8 km) off the coast and water depth increases further out.
+Don’t attempt to wade or swim to the cay.

-Every year in February, the colourful Valentine’s Day Cup model sailboat race takes place on Bambarra Beach.
+Every year in February, the colorful Valentine’s Day Cup model sailboat race takes place on Bambarra Beach.
 This cultural celebration features model Caicos Sloop races, beach BBQs, and live music.

 Navigation across North Caicos and Middle Caicos is simple, as the road layout across the two islands is quite linear.
-From the passenger ferry port at Sandy Point, simply travel on the main paved road across North Caicos, cross the causeway, and continue on the main paved road that leads through Middle Caicos.
+From the passenger ferry port at Sandy Point or Bellefield Landing, simply travel on the main paved road across North Caicos, cross the causeway, and continue on the main paved road that leads through Middle Caicos.

-If you stay on this main road, you pass the entrance to Blue Horizon Resort and Mudjin Harbour, and Indian Cave.
+If you stay on this main road, you pass the entrance to Dragon Cay Resort and Mudjin Harbour, and Indian Cave.
 Take the first paved left at the small power substation, which is before the Middle Caicos Airport and Conch Bar Caves.

-Once on the beach access road, continue for .75 miles (1.2km) to the ocean.
+Once on the beach access road, continue for 0.75 miles (1.2 km) to the ocean.
 Check the map below.
 The parking area with the tiki huts at Bambarra Landing is the main access to this beach.